Improve the Odds for Park City's First-Generation College Students

 How to ask for help.
 How to access resources.
 How to build those critical support networks.

-PCEF donors provide program support and tuition assistance, helping to bridge the gap between actual college expenses and what is covered by scholarships and financial aid.
+PCEF donors provide program support and tuition assistance, helping to bridge the gap between actual college expenses and what is covered by scholarships, financial aid, and students' jobs.

 Bright Futures teaches students social and emotional skills, how to develop peer networks, and how to become self-advocates.